How did Cell EXPLORERS begin?

 The history of our national expansion

-Due to the success of the Cell EXPLORERS model piloted in NUI Galway in 2012, we decided to expand nationally to other higher education institutions across Ireland, in an effort to form a community of practice for education and public engagement in science.
+Due to the success of the Cell EXPLORERS model piloted in the University of Galway in 2012, we decided to expand nationally to other higher education institutions across Ireland, in an effort to form a community of practice for education and public engagement in science.
 These additional teams are referred to as Cell EXPLORERS partner teams, and are made up of volunteer students and staff, each coordinated by a volunteer local staff member.
-Each partner team is aided by the central coordinator team based at NUI Galway.
+Each partner team is aided by the central coordinator team based at the University of Galway.
 Supported by several Science Foundation Ireland Discover awards, Cell EXPLORERS has gone through several national expansions and have established a large-scale programme.

 2015: The first Cell EXPLORERS partner teams established as part of the national network was the University of Limerick and Athlone Institute of Technology

 2016: Cell EXPLORERS expanded again, gaining new teams in the Institute of Technology, Tralee and Dundalk Institute of Technology.

 2017: Five new teams were added to the Cell EXPLORERS network: Letterkenny IT, IT Carlow, NVRL-UCD, Maynooth University and University College Cork